scottyeck/dotfiles/core/docs/machine-setup.md

 These are settings that I don't currently automate.

+### .localrc

+I use a local RC file containing env settings that should differ across machines and not live in source control.
+See `.localrc.template`

 ### Divvy Window Management

 I've used [Divvy](https://mizage.com/windivvy/) for the past 10 years or so, and although I've tried other window managers, I just can't quit this one.
 Blame muscle memory.